kasnerz/npfl140/05_task_generation/README.md

 - How to set up a suitable prompt and parameters to get the expected output.
 - What are the opportunities and limits of recent open LLMs.

 Note that the assignment is pretty much open-ended.
-We expect you to be creative and discuss about your findings :wink:
+We expect you to be creative and think about your findings :wink:

 ## How to start